Unkn8wn69/moneroocean-telegram-bot/README.md

 * Set an Address
 * Request Hashrate, Amount Due and Amount Paid from the Moneroocean API of your set address.
 * Amounts shown in your preferred currency
+* Get profit forecasts for daily, weekly, monthly and yearly profits in your selected currency

 ## Upcoming Features